daac-tools/daachorse/README.md

 at your option.

-If you use this library in academic settings, please cite the following paper.
+If you use this library in academic papers, please cite the following paper.

 ```
 @article{10.1002/spe.3190,